 Some insurance representatives are experts at wasting time.
 They may refuse to answer your calls in a timely manner, continuously request irrelevant information, or shuffle your claim around from person to person.

-You have rights under ORC §3901-1-54.
+You have rights under Ohio Revised Code § 3901-1-54.
 We fight against the insurance company’s attempts to violate them and move your case forward.

-We will advise you against accepting a settlement offer until you have reached maximum medical improvement.
+We will advise you against accepting a settlement offer until you have reached maximum medical improvement (MMI).
 This is because if you accept a settlement but require additional treatment, the insurance company would not be responsible for those expenses.

 Your recovery period could play a role in the resolution of your case.
-Our team will do everything in our power to progress your case.
+Our team will do everything in our power to move your case forward.

 Fault for Your Accident